cirosantilli/china-dictatorship/FAQ.md

     If China starts a war, I might have to fight it.

+## You are not Chinese, you have been brainwashed by the USA know nothing about China

+I don't doubt that you know more about China than me.

+If you know something I don't, please tell me, I always want to learn.

+But if you are Chinese, also consider that you have been brainwashed by the commies, and likely more than me since you live in a dictatorship.

 ## In the Tweet you say "correctional facility", but reeducation through labour has been abolished

 My bad [here](https://twitter.com/cirosantilli/status/579270450984984576), the precise term is "jail".
 I'm *not* talking about: <https://en.wikipedia.org/wiki/Re-education_through_labor> Unfortunately I can't edit a Tweet.